 Heat 2 tablespoons olive oil in a heavy-based pot and cook the aubergine with a sprinkle of sea salt for 5 minutes.

-If the pot base is dry add a little olive oil before adding the celery, onion and garlic then sauté until softened.
+Add a little extra olive oil to sauté the celery, onion and garlic until softened.

 Season with salt and pepper, taste and adjust to suit.

 Optional – Garnish with plant-based parmesan or basil leaves to serve.